Ursuline College Sligo

-Ursuline College is an all-girls Catholic voluntary Secondary School (state school) in Sligo.
+Ursuline College Sligo is an all-girls Catholic voluntary Secondary School (state school) in Sligo.
 It is under the trusteeship of the Le Cheile Schools Trust.

 History

 The school traces its origins to 1850 when members of the order of Ursulines came to Sligo.
 The following year they established ‘’Nazareth’’, a free primary school.
 From this grew St. Joseph's National School and St. Vincent's Secondary School which became the Ursuline Convent.